 Durham, NC 27710 (919) 681-8559

 The Doctor of Physical Therapy Division (DPT), the Duke Sports Science Institute, and the Department of Orthopaedic Surgery at Duke University seeks to recruit a research scientist in the area of human movement/motion analysis.
 This appointment is housed in the Department of Orthopaedic Surgery at Duke University within the DPT division.
 The ideal candidate exhibits strong collaborative skills, a diverse history of independent and/or collaborative (i.e. Co-investigator) governmental and private funding success, and scholarship in varying areas of movement science, engineering, orthopedics, and sports medicine.
-The research would be based in the Michael W. Krzyzewski Human Performance Lab (K-Lab), a state of the art movement science laboratory.
+The research would be based in the Michael W. Krzyzewski Human Performance Lab (K-Lab), a state-of-the-art movement science laboratory.

 Minimum Qualifications for this research scientist position include: